PRiSMA-Study/.github/profile/README.md

 All public repositories and their subfolders are outlined below under the [repositories](#repositories-anchor) section.
 You can directly link to a repository by clicking the 📁 icon.

-:pushpin: If a member of your team needs access to the PRISMA-Study Github page, please email Stacie (stacie.loisate@gwu.edu) or Xiaoyan (xyh@gwu.edu) to request access.
+:pushpin: If a member of your team needs access to the PRISMA-Study Github page, please email Stacie (stacie.loisate@gwu.edu) to request access.

 <a name="repositories-anchor"></a>